concord-consortium/lab/readme.md

       assert.equal(max([3, -1, 0, 1, 2, 3]), 3);
     },

-The 'model stepping' tests are a very good example where the tests help helped drive new features.
-The basic features I wastesting in this section relate to the existing functionality exposed by the Stop, Start, Go, and Reset buttons as wells as the extended keyboard controls that allow stepping forward and backwards a step at a time.
+The 'model stepping' tests are a good example where the tests help helped drive new features.
+The basic features I was testing in this section relate to the existing functionality exposed by the Stop, Start, Go, and Reset buttons as wells as the extended keyboard controls that allow stepping forward and backwards a step at a time.

-So for example I created this test that passed:
+First I created this test that passed:

     "after running running one tick the model is at step 1": function(model) {
       model.tick();